Bayes factor functions for testing partial correlation coefficients: Methodology

-Similar to the approach described in \cite{Johnson2023} and outlined above, the parameter \(\tau^2\) is determined from the standardized effect size.
-The mode of the prior, as represented by the density in Equation \ref{nm_prior}, is given by \( \pm \sqrt{2\nu} \tau \).
-By equating the mode of the prior density to correspond to the standardized effect size, we have
+Similar to the approach described in \cite{Johnson2023} and outlined in Section \ref{sec:BFF}, the parameter \(\tau^2\) is determined from the standardized effect size.
+The modes of the prior, as represented by the density in Equation \ref{nm_prior}, is given by \( \pm \sqrt{2\nu} \tau \).
+By equating the mode of the prior density to correspond to a function of standardized effect size ($\sqrt{n-p+q-2}\ \omega$), we have

 which implies